 Comment Number Comment Response E18 Yes, additional traffic, noise, and air pollution.
 Oh and the HUGE price tag.
 Reducing congestion and maintaining connections to key regional and national corridors are primary goals of the project.
 The project is designed to accommodate automobile and truck traffic projected to travel through the corridor by the year 2050 based on a regional travel-demand model.
 KYTC has identified several locations for potential noise walls to mitigate noise impacts in accordance with its noise policy.
 In addition, both ODOT and KYTC are evaluating additional walls or other features to further reduce noise and provide visual screening to the highway in noise sensitive areas that did not warrant noise walls according to their noise policies.
 The Environmental Protection Agency (EPA) has determined the project is not a project of air quality concern.
-ODOT and KYTC have implemented a number of value engineering features to reduce the project's cost to the greatest extent practical.
-ODOT and KYTC will continue to investigate ways to minimize costs during the project's design-build E19 The current plan does not include a noise barrier south of Dixie Highway (west of I-71/I-75).
+E19 The current plan does not include a noise barrier south of Dixie Highway (west of I-71/I-75).
 This will negatively impact my neighborhood.
 I live on Edgewood Rd. in Ft.
 Mitchell.
 The noise level is already high due to current automobile, train and airplane traffic.
 The noise will increase without a noise barrier.
 Current noise produced from the highway causes the windows in our house to rattle.
 We do not sleep with our windows open when the weather is cool because the traffic is too loud.
 There are multiple studies showing negative health effects associated with noise pollution in your living environment.
 Noise pollution decreases property values.
-Please construct a noise barrier south of Dixie Highway (west of I-71/I-75). highway.
+Please construct a noise barrier south of Dixie Highway (west of I-71/I-75).
+KYTC evaluated several noise walls and noise wall systems in the Brent Spence Bridge Corridor.
+Some of them were warranted based on KYTC's Noise Policy.
+Noise impacts were not identified in the vicinity of Edgewood Road because it is too far from the Interstate.
+In addition, a noise wall was not found to be cost effective south of Dixie Highway and west of I-71/I-75.
+Recognizing that traffic noise is a concern, KYTC conducted a technical study to further evaluate a noise/visual screening wall to help provide about a 3-6 decibel noise reduction for residences near West Maple Avenue and to shield views of the highway.
 Based on the technical feasibility and public comments, KYTC is recommending a noise/visual screening wall at this location.
 KYTC will conduct additional coordination with the people who will benefit from the walls during the project's design-build phase.
 E20 No, as a local (CUF) I will adapt to the traffic pattern changes.
 For out-of-towners and those from the suburbs who only visit on occasion, could signage is needed.
 I agree with those seeking noise barriers, traffic moving at highway speed, rather than a crawl at peak times, is probably louder.
 KYTC has identified several locations for potential noise walls to mitigate noise impacts in accordance with its noise policy.
 In addition, both ODOT and KYTC are evaluating additional walls or other features to further reduce noise and provide visual screening to the highway in noise sensitive areas that did not warrant noise walls according to their noise policies.